Purgenta889/Random-Linux-Setup-Guides/README.md

 ## How To Setup AudioRelay on Fedora 43
 https://rentry.co/audiorelaysetupfedora

-## How To Fix Hybrid Graphics Conflicts (NVIDIA & Intel) on Fedora 43
+## How To Fix Hybrid Graphics Boot Conflict (NVIDIA & Intel) on Fedora 43
 https://rentry.co/howtofixhybridgraphicsbootissuefedora43